The Colors of Ices: Measuring ice column density through photometry: The effects of ice absorption on stellar colors

 Figure \ref{fig:ccd_f405nmf410m} shows that the simple models adopted here, which have N(ice)$\propto$N(H$_2$) above some fixed $\mathrm{N}(\mathrm{H}_2)$ threshold, do not match the data.
 They all predict the correct general behavior at low column densities, but they over-predict the relative color at higher column densities and predict a turnaround that is not observed.
 This `turnaround' behavior is caused by the main CO$_2$ line saturating, after which the line wing becomes a significant source of absorption, and this wing overlaps the F405N filter (Fig. \ref{fig:f410mplusopacities}a).

 The lack of the `turnaround' feature in the data suggests that CO$_2$ does not reach total saturation and does not affect the F405N filter substantially.
 The spectra (like Figure \ref{fig:sample_spectra_medbands}b) corroborate this interpretation, showing nearly 100\% absorption within the CO$_2$ band but no absorption at 4.05 \um.
 From Figure \ref{fig:f410mplusopacities}b, this observation implies that N(CO$_2$) $<10^{18}$ \persc.
 That upper limit is reached relatively quickly, at [F182M]-[F212N] = 1.0, or N(H$_2$) = $1.5\times10^{22}$ \persc (adopting our standard assumptions), above which it remains constant.
 This behavior appears common to both the Galactic Center data and the Galactic disk data; unlike in colors involving F466N, the photometric measurements largely overlap with the spectroscopic measurements (not shown).
-The abundance of CO$_2$ relative to H$_2$ therefore appears to decrease at higher column density, which may be because it is chemically converted into more complex species.
+The abundance of CO$_2$ relative to H$_2$ therefore appears to decrease at higher column density, which may be because it is chemically converted into more complex species.\footnote{An alternative possibility is that the dust grains grow large enough that they can be treated as solid bodies, i.e., into the geometric optics regime where $a_{grain} > \lambda/2 \pi \sim 0.8$ \um, which would hide the ice features.
+In such a case, however, \emph{all} ice features would be reduced at higher column densities, which is not observed.}

 We note that this `saturation' problem is a general feature of the modeling approach we have adopted.
 In the color-color diagrams, all model curves are drawn assuming that the ice increases linearly with hydrogen column density.
 If this assumption does not hold --- e.g., if the species has entirely frozen out at some column density --- the curves change shape.
 More sophisticated models of the freezeout process and molecular abundances are likely to present better matches to these data.